jodendaal/GraphQL.SQL/README.md

 ```
 ## App Registration

-If you would like to use our middleware this can be added in Configure
+If you would like to use the included middleware this can be added in Configure

 <!-- snippet: RegisterInContainer -->